notStinG/StrategistSociety/README.md

-Collaboration with Allard.
+Collaboration with ichigyou.
 (Swiss system)
 Tournament website for the 2025 ASR Friendly.